 There's no real separation of the spirit world, the realm of the gods, and our world.
 We co-exist, overlapping each other like a wave on a beach.
 Japan, to me, exists in a state of dorveille, an old French word describing a semi-conscious state, particularly that moment between sleeping and waking.
 It's why I'm so fascinated with Japan.
 As Rankin goes on to write, "to the Shinto practitioner, imagination and intuition come from the Kami power within us, which to our great detriment we have buried."

-I often dream of Japan.
+I often dream of Japan, despite never visiting there.
 These are "wow!" dreams, so vivid and realistic I wake up feeling as if I had actually been there.
-I've never been to Japan, despite desperately wanting to for years; I feel a strong pull towards Japan, in my dreams and in waking life.
 I've had recurring dreams of almost drowning in a car that plunged off a pier into Tokyo Bay.
 I've made a phone call answered by a woman named Hiyumi, so realistic I can still hear the international dial tone and her "moshi moshi" answer.
 Most of the time I'm visiting friends; unfortunately I become lucid, and wonder how the heck I'm going to get to work in the morning.

 But tonight, don't worry about how you'll get to work in the morning.
 Wear some comfy pyjamas and let loose your inner kami.
 Dream big.
 I'll post what I dream (even NSFW!) -- it'll be interesting to read your hatsuyume as well.
 Dreams are personal myths, as Joseph Campbell so eloquently put it -- so make 2014 mythic.
 You never know, dreams do come true.